danitou7/amazon-sales-data-analysis/amazon-sales-da/README.md

 ## Dataset
 The dataset contains Amazon order records including product category, sales revenue, shipping location, and order status.
+Note: Original dataset is ~68MB.
+For demonstration purposes, this repository uses a 5% random sample of the data.

 ## Key Questions
 - Which product categories generate the most revenue?